 Besides safety, insurance and maintenance costs have also proved major issues for the full-size model.
 HRT was quoted a price of more than half of its total annual insurance budget just for three such buses.

-The near testing phase and the following operation of Fairfax’s shuttle, therefore, has the potential to offer more insights into the working of vehicles that rely on little or no human input.
+The near testing phase and the following operation of Fairfax’s driverless shuttle, therefore, has promise to offer more insights into vehicles that rely on little or no human input.
 It might then be possible to push for an expansive project with smaller costs.